apache/calcite-avatica/site/develop/avatica.md

 ## Download source, build, and run tests

-Prerequisites are git, maven (3.2.1 or later) and Java (JDK 1.8 or later, 1.9 preferred) on your path.
+Prerequisites are Git, and Java (JDK 8 or later) on your path.

 Create a local copy of the git repository, `cd` to its root directory, then build using maven: